ConductVision Software – Fear Conditioning

 6.3 Execution Status on ConductAdapterUI

-The right main panel of ConductAdapterUI provides functionality for users to send manual commands to the automated maze for testing purposes.
+- Right main panel - Provides functionality for users to send manual commands to the automated maze for testing purposes

 6.4 Fear Conditioning Commands